Large-scale shell-model study of two-neutrino double-beta decay of $^{82}$Se, $^{94}$Zr, $^{108}$Cd, $^{124}$Sn, $^{128}$Te, $^{130}$Te, $^{136}$Xe, and $^{150}$Nd: Summary and Conclusions

 \section{Summary and Conclusions}

 In the present work, large-scale shell-model calculations were carried out for the study of $2\nu\beta\beta$-decay of $^{82}$Se, $^{94}$Zr, $^{108}$Cd, $^{124}$Sn, $^{128}$Te, $^{130}$Te, $^{136}$Xe, and $^{150}$Nd.
 We have calculated more intermediate $1^+$ states to get NME in comparison to most of the previously available results in the literature.
-For the calculation of NME of the $2\nu\beta\beta$ decay process, five types of shell-model effective interactions are used with five different model spaces.
+For the calculation of NME of the $2\nu\beta\beta$ decay process, five types of shell-model effective interactions are used with different model spaces.
 Results of shell-model calculated NMEs and extracted half-lives for these nuclei are reported in Table \ref{half-life}.
 In case of $^{82}$Se, $^{94}$Zr, $^{128}$Te, $^{130}$Te, $^{136}$Xe, and $^{150}$Nd the calculated half-lives of $2\nu\beta\beta$-decaying nuclei are in good agreement with the experimental data.
 The half-life of $^{124}$Sn for $2\nu\beta\beta$ decay is not yet observed experimentally.
 Our prediction for $t_{1/2}^{2\nu}$ may be useful to compare with the upcoming experimental data.
 Apart from this, we have also analyzed the contribution of intermediate $1^+$ states in the variation of cumulative $2\nu\beta\beta$ NME.
-In all cases, it is ensured that their values are saturated, as shown in Fig. 1, and this is an important aspect of the present shell model study.
 We aim to report results for $^{100}$Mo in the future, and at present, the shell model dimensions needed for this nucleus are too large for the computational facilities available to us.
 Also, with the good agreement obtained for the $2\nu$ DBD half-lives for the eight nuclei studied in this paper, we plan to carry out SM calculations for these nuclei for $0\nu$ DBD nuclear transition matrix elements in the near future.